StreakYC/hn-summarizer/README.md

 https://github.com/user-attachments/assets/b0c99e42-cfe6-401b-a0fc-0657380f4195

-_Install instructions:
+_Install instructions:_
-_1. Download or clone the repo
+1. Download or clone the repo
 2. Goto https://aistudio.google.com/ and get an API key
 3. Goto chrome://extensions and turn on developer mode
 4. Load an unpacked extenion and point it to the folder with the source